-Trevor Bradley, Boundary Farm - Cauliflower, broccoli, cabbage and sprouts
+Trevor Bradley, Boundary Farm - Cauliflower, broccoli and savoy cabbage

 Trevor grows around 390 acres of vegetables from his farm in Wingham.
-His broccoli and other produce are a firm favourite with our customers.
+His broccoli and other produce are a firm favourite with our customers, featuring in the majority of our Fruit & Veg Boxes.
 Trevor says "We are able to grow brassicas on an all year round basis, not least because we have very good soil here in Kent and the climate is also very mild.”

 Boundary Farm are stand out growers, and one we have built and maintained a fantastic relationship with over the years.
 Trevor's beautiful brassicas really are one of the best examples of superb, Kentish produce.

-The Cheesemakers of Canterbury produce the award winning Ashmore Kentish and Kelly’s Canterbury Goat cheeses as well as a wide and wonderful selection of other unpasteurised and pasteurised cheese.
+The Cheesemakers Of Canterbury produce the award winning Ashmore Kentish and Kelly's Canterbury Got cheeses as well as a wide and wonderful selection of other cheeses.

 Andrew Wreathall, Appledore Turkeys

-The family business has a farming heritage dating back to 1940, and today they farm over 1,200 hectares on the Romney Marsh.
+The family business has a farming heritage dating back to 1940 and today farm over 1,200 hectares on the Romney Marsh.

-Allowed to grow slowly to full maturity, Appledore Turkeys have a distinctive taste and texture that is certain to delivery a truly special Christmas meal.
+Allowed to grow slowly until full maturity, Appledore Turkeys have a distinctive taste and texture that is certain to deliver a truly special Christmas meal.